duduxico-dungeonmite/fedora-update/README.md

 ## Credits

-fedora-update is heavily inspired by Arch Linux maintainer Robin Candau (Antiz96)'s tool "arch-update" (https://github.com/Antiz96/arch-update).
+fedora-update is heavily inspired by Arch Linux maintainer Robin Candau (Antiz96)'s tool ["arch-update"](https://github.com/Antiz96/arch-update).
 This project is not affiliated with Arch Linux, nor Antiz96.